ralismark/ralismark.github.io/site/posts/balena-pi.md

 [even more community ones]: https://hub.balena.io/projects
 [massive list of example project]: https://www.balena.io/docs/learn/more/examples/seed-projects/

-{% include admonition verb="ask" %}
+.. admonition:: ask

-> By the way, can you use balenaOS without balena cloud?
+	By the way, can you use balenaOS without balena cloud?

 Yep!
 Despite most of the stack assuming you're using balenaCloud -- which is free if you're managing less than 10 devices -- you can in fact just run unmanaged balenaOS, avoiding any cloud bits.
 For this, follow the [balenaOS guide] instead of the main docs.

 [balenaOS guide]: https://www.balena.io/os/docs/raspberrypi3/getting-started/